 At Minitab, we want our users to focus their time on drawing sensible conclusions from their data that they can use to resolve business problems or take advantage of opportunities.
 However, with more and more sources of data available, you often spend more time getting ready for analysis and less time interpreting it.

 Here are four ideas that demonstrate how Minitab macros deliver “one-click analysis” for the repetitive part of any analysis project.
-If you’re interested in seeing macros in action, sign up to watch our live webinar March 29: Tips from the Experts: Fast-track Your Data Analysis with Basic Macros.
+If you’re interested in seeing macros in action, please watch our webinar: Tips from the Experts: Fast-track Your Data Analysis with Basic Macros.

 1) Creating a Customized Chart